test-runner-js/test-runner/README.md

 # test-runner

-Full-featured, fast, lightweight command-line test runner.
+Fully-featured, lightweight command-line test runner.
 Part of a suite of tools to help the full-stack JavaScript engineer create and test isomorphic code.

 ## Synopsis